 During the winters of 2007-2009, Columbia River landings improved slightly while catch per unit effort (CPUE) dropped.
-This suggests that production for all components (Age 3-5) of the 2012 run should have been weak.
 Both the landing numbers and CPUE dropped off significantly in 2010.
-Oregon and Washington waters have been closed to the harvest of eulachon since December 2010, so no landing or CPUE information is available (Tables 17 and 18); however, there was anecdotal evidence (general observations by the public backed by juvenile production estimates) of a stronger adult presence in 2011 and 2012 than in 2010.
+Oregon and Washington waters have been closed to the harvest of eulachon since December 2010, so no landing or CPUE information is available (Tables 17 and 18); however, there was anecdotal evidence (general observations by the public backed by juvenile production estimates) of adult presence improving during 2011, 2012, and 2013.